akka/alpakka/docs/src/main/paradox/sqs.md

 The code in this guide is part of runnable tests of this project.
 You are welcome to edit the code and run it in sbt.

-> The test code uses [ElasticMQ](https://github.com/adamw/elasticmq) as queuing service which serves an AWS SQS
+> The test code uses embedded [ElasticMQ](https://github.com/adamw/elasticmq) as queuing service which serves an AWS SQS
 > compatible API.
-You can start one quickly using docker:
->
-> `docker run -p 9324:9324 -d s12v/elasticmq`

 Scala
 :   ```